JoCat/electron-fast-boilerplate/README.md

 });
 ```

-download and replace tsconfig.json and tsconfig.node.json from here https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts
+download and replace tsconfig.json and tsconfig.node.json from [template-react-ts](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts)

 сonfigure electron-devtools-installer in the src\main\core\ApplicationWindow.ts file

-make the rest of the settings in the src\renderer folder according to the template https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts/src
+make the rest of the settings in the src\renderer folder according to the template [template-react-ts/src](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts/src)

 ### To use Vue: